ALFIE ETD-HUB

 Under the EU AI Act and the revised Product Liability Directive, if an application like IRIS fails to perform as promised—particularly if it exhibits demographic bias or causes harm—it is treated as a defective product.
 Owners and developers are held to a "duty of care".

 Deleuze replied: So true.
 If IRIS is embedded in a commercial vehicle or driver monitoring product, harm caused by false negatives or false positives may also raise product liability issues.
 A false negative could contribute to a crash by failing to warn a genuinely drowsy driver.
 A false positive could cause unnecessary intervention, driver distraction, reputational harm, employment consequences, or unsafe system behaviour.
+The new EU Product Liability Directive updates liability rules for modern technologies and allows victims to claim compensation from manufacturers where damage is caused by a defective product.
+It expressly adapts the regime to digital products and new technologies, including software-driven products.
+In practice, IRIS could be argued to be defective if it does not provide the level of safety that users are entitled to expect, particularly where the provider failed to test foreseeable demographic groups, ignored known bias, overstated accuracy, failed to issue warnings, or released unsafe updates.

 Depends if people are negatively affected by it

 Deleuze replied: GDPR is key as you mention.
 IRIS processes facial images and may infer sensitive information about fatigue, alertness, or impairment.
 Even if the system is not used for identification, it still involves personal data and may involve biometric or health-related data depending on the processing design.
 GDPR principles require processing to be lawful, fair, transparent, accurate, limited to its purpose, minimised, secure, and accountable.
+If IRIS collects excessive facial data, lacks a lawful basis, fails to explain processing clearly, retains data unnecessarily, uses data for secondary purposes, or produces unfair discriminatory outcomes, the controller may face regulatory action.
+If an individual suffers material or non-material damage because of a GDPR infringement, Article 82 gives them a right to compensation from the controller or processor.

 Yes.
 Bias or risk was foreseeable